catherinebshaw/Budget-Tracker/README.md

 ## User Experience

 Every time the user gains or uses funds, they record it in the budget tracker.
 The budget tracker keeps a running total of the amount of funds in the account.
-Offline transactions are stored locally and added to the sum once an internet connection is restored.
+Offline transactions are stored locally and added to the sum once an internet connection is restored making the application more effective by giving the user maximum flexibility of use.

 ## Technology Used